ABSTRACT SUBMISSION EXTENDED TO FRIDAY, 15 JUNE 2018

 - No tables or images are allowed in the abstract.

 - If references are essential, they should be within the text using the format: (Murphy et al. BJU Int 2005; 95 27-30).

 - Required authors’ details:

-- First and presenting author: full first and family name, affiliation details (institution/city/country) - Details such as email and postal address will need requested in the abstract portal
+- First and presenting author: name (last name and first initial), affiliation details (organisation/institution, suburb/city, state and country) - Details such as email and postal address will be requested in the abstract portal